 Sell Original Art

 The first way you can start earning money from your artistic skills is by selling your original artwork.

 There are a few different ways you can start selling your originals.

 Your first option is to build a website.

 Starting a WordPress site is easier than you might think.

 If you purchase a shared hosting account with BlueHost of SiteGround, they will install WordPress automatically upon the completion of signing up for an account.

 There are other hosting services available.
 But BlueHost and SiteGround make it easy to launch a WordPress site, and they are both very affordable.

-After you have your WordPress site live, you will want to consider purchasing a premium theme like StudioPress Themes.
+After your WordPress site is live, you will want to consider purchasing a premium theme like StudioPress Themes.

 You do not have to purchase a premium theme to start selling your art on WordPress.
 However, premium themes offer more features, making it easier to build a unique brand, your site will be optimized for SEO, and your website will be more secure.